octopi-assembly/arkstore/README.md

 ### Pending Stuff ###
 * Backup Restore
+* Storing backup on sloud storage services like DropBox, Box, Drive, One
 * Adding other SQL engines like Postgres SQL, Oracle, MS SQL, IBM DB2, IBM Informix, Teradata
 * Adding other NoSQL engines like Redis, Memcached, Terrastore, Neo4j [This list may not be done]